benjamin421/aionbio/content/video.md

 This is also attractive for longevity: after age 30, immunosenescence begins, the thymus shrinks which leads to inflammaging issues.

-We build a giant company with medbeds in every home.
+We want to build a giant company that puts a medbed in every home.
 We can get there.

 That's Aion.